 Ginnie Mae insures MBS and commitments, which exposes Ginnie Mae to various risks.
-The Ginnie Mae MBS are backed by pools of mortgage loans guaranteed by FHA, Public and Indian Housing, Rural Housing Service, and VA.
-Accordingly, Ginnie Mae's credit risk related to outstanding MBS is greatly mitigated by guarantees discussed in Note 4-Direct Loans and Loan Guarantees Receivable, Net and Loan Guarantees Liability.
+Ginnie Mae's MBS program guarantees the timely payment of principal and interest on securities backed by pools of mortgage loans insured by FHA, Public and Indian Housing, Rural Housing Service, and VA.
+Accordingly, Ginnie Mae's credit risk related to outstanding MBS is greatly mitigated by guarantees discussed in Note 4-Loans Receivable, Net and Loan Guarantee Liabilities.

-NCUSIF, managed by NCUA, insures member shares (deposits) in all federal credit unions and in qualifying state-chartered credit unions requesting insurance.
-The \$200.0 billion increase in the NCUSIF as of September 30, 2020 was due to the stock market volatility related to the COVID-19 pandemic, stimulus payments from the CARES Act, decreasing unemployment rates and a strengthening economy, extremely elevated personal savings rates, and the continuation of loan forbearance programs by various financial institutions.
+NCUA operates and manages the NCUSIF, insuring the deposits of over 128.6 million account holders in all federal credit unions and the majority of state-chartered credit unions.
+The \$200.0 billion increase in the NCUSIF as of September 30, 2021 was primarily due to elevated savings rates, declining unemployment, rising wages, federal stimulus payments, and the continuation of various loan forbearance programs.
 NCUSIF insures the balance of each members' accounts, dollar-fordollar, up to at least the standard maximum share insurance amount of \$250,000.